nasa/earthdata-search/README.md

   * Ubuntu: `sudo apt-get install libpq-dev`
   * RHEL: `yum install postgresql-devel`

-### URS Configuration
+### Earthdata Login (URS) Configuration

-If you would like to set up URS login, you will need to perform the following steps:
+If you would like to set up Earthdata Login login, you will need to perform the following steps:

-Register an account on [the URS home page](https://urs.earthdata.nasa.gov/profile)
+Register an account on [the Earthdata Login home page](https://urs.earthdata.nasa.gov/profile)

-Create an application in the URS console.
+Create an application in the Earthdata Login console.
 Its callback URL should be `http://<domain>/urs_callback`.
 If you are using Pow, this will be something like `http://earthdata-search.dev/urs_callback`

-Click the "Feedback" icon on the URS page and request that your new application be placed in the ECHO application group (required for ECHO/CMR to recognize your tokens).
+Click the "Feedback" icon on the Earthdata Login page and request that your new application be placed in the ECHO application group
+(required for ECHO/CMR to recognize your tokens).

-Modify line 37 of `config/services.yml` to contain your URS application's client ID
+Modify line 37 of `config/services.yml` to contain your Earthdata Login application's client ID

 ### Application configuration

 If using Pow, create a symlink to your application directory, for instance `ln -s $(pwd) ~/.pow/earthdata-search` (making your app available at `http://earthdata-search.dev`).
-If you set up URS, ensure that the domain matches the callback URL specified in URS.
+If you set up Earthdata Login, ensure that the domain matches the callback URL specified in Earthdata Login.

-Run

-    cp config/database.yml.example config/database.yml
-    cp config/application.yml.example config/application.yml

-Open `config/application.yml` and edit configuration values as described in that file to set up URS, shapefile support, and placename completion as appropriate.

 ### Initial setup

 Run

-    git submodule init
-    git submodule update
-    bundle install
-    rake db:migrate
-    rake db:seed
+    bin/setup

+Open `config/application.yml` and edit configuration values as described in that file to set up Earthdata Login, shapefile support, and placename completion as appropriate.

 ### Running